 The eyes are the windows to the soul.
 Keeping the surrounding area wrinkle-free will go a long way in helping you look younger.
-There are several treatment options available to deal with crow’s feet, wrinkles and fine lines around the eyes, giving you the anti-aging solutions you have been looking for.
+There are several treatment options available to deal with crow’s feet, wrinkles and fine lines around the eyes, giving you the anti-ageing solutions you have been looking for.

 What Are Crow’s Feet?

 Crow’s feet are lines or wrinkles that appear on the temple and cheek areas around the eyes.
 These lines appear with age and frequent use of facial muscles.
 At a younger age, the skin’s elasticity prevents the lines from appearing, but this effect reduces with the wear and tear of age.

 What Causes Crow’s Feet?